Savana2020/ENC4265/manual.md

 ---
 ### AI Statement
-This manual was created using Microsoft Copilot for content generation, Grammarly for proofreading, and Markdown for formatting.
+This manual was created using Microsoft Copilot for content generation and Grammarly for proofreading.

 ---